 The Company's cash equivalents, short-term investments, and restricted investments are accounted for as held-to-maturity debt instruments, at amortized cost.
 Interest income on these instruments is recorded as "Other income" on the consolidated statements of operations and interest receivable is recognized as a separate asset and recorded in "Prepaid expenses and other current assets" on the consolidated balance sheets.
-The Company has not experienced a credit loss on the principal or interest receivable of its cash equivalents, short-term investments, or restricted investments.
-The Company pools its cash equivalents, short-term investments, and restricted investments by credit rating of the issuing financial institution and estimates an allowance for credit losses based on the corporate bond default ratios, evaluation of the impact of current and projected economic conditions, and probability of credit loss.
-Net credit loss expense for cash equivalents, short-term investments, and restricted investments was immaterial for the years ended December 31, 2023 and 2022.
+The Company has not experienced a credit loss on the principal or interest receivable of its cash equivalents, short-term investments, or restricted investments by credit rating of the issuing financial institution and estimates an allowance for credit losses based on the corporate bond default ratios, evaluation of the impact of current and projected economic conditions, and probability of credit loss.
+Net credit losse spense for cash equivalents, short-term investments, and restricted investments 31, 2023 and 2022.
 The Company does not measure an allowance for credit losses on interest receivable.
 Any uncollectible interest receivable is recognized by reversing interest income within the fiscal quarter that the interest becomes uncollectible.